-- Philosophy of the coach/sponsor. - Expectations the coach has for your student as well as all the players on the squad. - Location and times of all practices and contests. - Team requirements, i.e., fees, special equipment, off-season conditioning, and individual and team goals. - Procedure should your student be injured during participation. - Discipline that results in the denial of your student's participation. - A fair and unbiased process when student athletes are not selected to teams.
+- Philosophy of the coach/sponsor. - Expectations the coach has for your student as well as all the players on the squad. - Location and times of all practices and contests. - Team requirements, i.e., fees, special equipment, off-season conditioning, and individual and team goals. - Procedure should your student be injured during participation. - Discipline that results in the denial of your student's participation. - A fair and unbiased process when student athletes are not selected to teams. - Day to day logistics shared via team/group platform (ie: TeamSnap)

-PARENT/COACH/TEACHER SUPERVISOR COMMUNICATION
+PARENT/COACH/TEACHER Supervisor communication